 - This is an exceptionally unusual and unsettling event.
 “Freezing point climbs to record high above Swiss Alpine summits.“

 - Here’s a technical but very interesting read on the dangers of heat, it’s relation to hospital emergency room visits, and mortality.
 “In the United States (US), despite continued increases in the availability of air conditioning, the burden of disease from days of extreme heat remains stubbornly high, with thousands of excess deaths attributable to heat each year.”

 Summer heat is one of the leading causes of weather related deaths and illnesses.
 Due to its slow yet potentially deadly ways in which is affects the human body, even the most physically fit individual who is well hydrated can succumb to heat exhaustion or heat stroke very quickly.
 As of mid July, over ten deaths have occurred in the USA due to individuals being left in vehicles.
 All of those fatalities were preventable.
 Summer heat is often called the ‘silent killer‘ and for good reason.
 Much of the contiguous USA is in the midst of a brutal heat wave with little to no relief in long range forecasts.
 Take the heat safety information below very seriously.
 It could save a life.

 The Heat Index is a very important part of summer safety.
 Here’s an excellent page from the National Weather Service in Amarillo, Texas that explains how to calculate heat index and why it’s important.

 That’s a wrap for this post!
-I’d like to extend a warm welcome to my new followers in social media.
-I’m glad you’re along for the fun!
-If you’re on Twitter, Instagram, or Tumblr, let’s connect!
-As for the COVID-19 pandemic, please stay home if possible, practice good personal hygiene, mind your social distancing, sport a spiffy mask, stay safe, and stay healthy!
+Thanks to everyone for stopping by.
+A big ‘Thank You’ to my followers in social media.
+If you’re on Twitter, Tumblr, Instagram, or Facebook, let’s connect!
+As for the COVID-19 pandemic, stay safe, stay positive, and test negative!